What we offer

 Aspire - Community Support is all about people.
 We want to provide you with disability support that meets your needs - whatever they may be.
-We work with a variety of funders, including Ministry of Health, Enabling Good Lives, Ministry of Social Development and ACC.
+We work with a variety of funders, including Ministry of Health, Enabling Good Lives, and the Ministry of Social Development..
 We can make your journey to individualised funding and budgets easy.
 We provide highly trained staff supported by a highly experienced leadership team and back office crew.
 We take care of the administration - you get on with living a great life.

 The first step in this process is you tell us what you need.
 We will listen and design a suite of supports tailored to your situation.
 You have choice and control over how this looks.
 Contact our General Manager to chat about how we can best support you or your family/whanau member.